rendy2731/lab-pbo-java/README.md

 # lab-pbo-java
-Object Oriented Java Laboratory
+Object Oriented Programming Java Laboratory

-Ini hanya untuk mengumpulkan Tugas saja.
-Mohon maaf bila terdapat kesalahan

-Have a good day :D
+I'm Sorry for this repo have so many problem >:(

+I'm so happy if someone give me a great solution for this repo :D